-If at the close of business on April 6, 2020 your shares were registered directly in your name with Aclaris Therapeutics, Inc.'s transfer agent, Broadridge Corporate Issuer Solutions, Inc., then you are a stockholder of record.
+If at the close of business on April 5, 2021 your shares were registered directly in your name with Aclaris Therapeutics, Inc.'s transfer agent, Broadridge Corporate Issuer Solutions, Inc., then you are a stockholder of record.
 As a stockholder of record, you may vote at the meeting or vote by proxy.
-Whether or not you plan to attend the meeting via the Internet, we urge you to fill out and return a proxy card or vote by proxy over the telephone or on the Internet as instructed below to ensure your vote is counted.
+Whether or not you plan to attend the meeting, we urge you to fill out and return a proxy card or vote by proxy over the telephone or on the internet as instructed below to ensure your vote is counted.